shigatena666/CSAPP-bomb-labs/README.md

 # Conclusion

 I hope that you learnt something and that I helped you during those phase.
-Please feel free to contact me at val.unsure@pm.me if you see an error in the write-up.

 Have a nice day !